Get

 As active cats, the Manx needs high-quality food to fuel them through the day and keep their muscles, joints, and coats healthy.
 Look for foods with all-natural ingredients focused on nutritious protein sources and healthy fats.
 You can feed them meals daily, dividing the amount according to your cat’s weight.

 Manx should only eat food that is appropriate for their development stage.
-Working with your vet will ensure you follow a proper feeding routine while addressing any potential issues related to their shortened tail, such as constipation, through their diet.
+Consulting a veterinarian will ensure you follow a proper feeding routine while addressing any potential issues related to their shortened tail, such as constipation, through their diet.

 Exercise 🐈

-Manx need at least 30 minutes of daily play and exercise to maintain a healthy weight.
-Tall cat trees and perches are ideal household features to let them flex their jumping prowess as desired, and they love to play fetch with their toys.
+Manx cats need at least 30 minutes of daily play and exercise to maintain a healthy weight.
+Tall cat trees and perches are ideal household features to let them flex their jumping prowess as desired, and they love to play fetch and play with their toys.

 Since they’re intelligent and prone to boredom, they need plenty of enrichment activities to occupy their brains and redirect any scratching, chewing, and other undesirable actions.